amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 In traditional rollups, you integrate revenue streams.
 In AI-native rollups, you integrate intelligence.
 Every new workflow completed improves the system's ability to handle the next one, across every business in the network.
 The whole portfolio becomes an evolving organism, compounding knowledge faster than any standalone company possibly could.

-And this creates a kind of monopoly regulators aren't prepared for.
-Not a monopoly of market share, but a monopoly of understanding.
+<span class="highlight-text">And this creates a kind of monopoly regulators aren't prepared for.
+Not a monopoly of market share, but a monopoly of understanding.</span>

 Once a compound entity reaches sufficient scale, it sees patterns nobody else can: